 The fish that are raised in this way are pumped full of synthetic dyes, PCBs, and contain very high levels of mercury.

-What To Eat: If you’re in the mood for a great salmon steak, however, don’t fret.
-Look for the wild salmon varieties – companies in the United States are required by law to state whether the fish is wild or farm-raised so pay attention to the labeling.
+What To Eat: If you’re in the mood for a great salmon steak, choose the wild salmon varieties – companies in the United States are required by law to state whether the fish is wild or farm-raised so pay attention to the labeling.

 2 Genetically Engineered Papaya